24 Jul

 “I know, I know,” he said through his tears.
 “I never thought I would live to see this day.”

-It was easy in that moment to imagine that the story I have to tell was a relic of the past, no longer relevant.
+It was easy in that moment to imagine that the story I have to tell is a relic of the past, no longer relevant.

 I wish.
 I wish it were that simple to uproot racism and White supremacy.

-So, here I am.
-In Wake Forest, on NC Highway 98.
-A road I no longer entirely recognize, partly because the road has changed, and partly because I am no longer the same.
-A town hurtling toward the future without reckoning with its past.
-A house whose absence haunts me, and a church frozen in time.
+So, here I am, driving to Wake Forest along NC Highway 98.
+Following a road I no longer recognize, partly because the road has changed, and partly because I am no longer the same.
+Moving toward a town that is hurtling toward the future without reckoning with its past.
+Mourning a house whose absence haunts me, and passing a church frozen in time.

-The road stretches before me, and behind.
-To go forward, I must go back to the events of the past and even beyond, to the roots of my family’s history.
+The road stretches before me and behind.
+To go forward, I must go back to the events of the past, and beyond that, into the roots of my family’s history.